Cuyahoga Falls police reports

 Theft

-Items stolen from store: A Howe Avenue store employee reported an unknown male and female left the store without paying for merchandise totaling about $685 in value Jan.
-10.
+Suspect gets away: A Main Street service station store manager reported an unknown male left the store without paying for merchandise totaling about $15 in value Jan.
+18.

-Projector taken: A Hudson man reported Jan.
-10 someone took his $400 projector while it was at the city’s Quirk Cultural Center on Grant Avenue during the previous two days.

-Scrap metal stolen: A 2nd Street business employee reported Jan.
-9 that someone took about $300 worth of scrap metal from a locked container at the business during the night.
+Items hidden in a bag: A 21st Street woman, 30, was charged with misdemeanor theft after a State Road store employee reported the woman tried to leave the store without paying for health and beauty products totaling more than $350 in value hidden in a bag Jan.
+17. The woman was summoned to appear in Stow Municipal Court and released.

 Breaking and entering